weteam-group/cat-bom/README.md

-# cat-bom
+# cat-dependencies

-this is a simple framework for mocroservies.
+this is a simple framework for microservices.